If there is one idea I’ve thought about most in the past 10+ years, it is likely game theory.

 With this perspective in mind, competition can be less anxiety driven and more about competing for the love of your craft.

 And while I do think many would find more career and personal fulfillment by pursuing positive-sum outcomes, I don’t think it’s easy to do this.

-For instance, one of the most challenging aspects of pursuing positive-sum outcomes is that doing this typically goes against the grain of your peers and society.
+For instance, one of the most challenging aspects of pursuing positive-sum outcomes is that this typically goes against the grain of your peers and society.

 And to deviate from this seemingly tried-and-true path can be scary and requires conviction.

 Why don’t more people pursue positive-sum outcomes in life?